-Note: An alignment adjustment is required after body installation.
-Front alignment and rear alignment must be performed prior to putting the vehicle into service.
+Note: An alignment and any necessary adjustment are a requirement after body installation.
+It is the final assembler's responsibility to complete front and rear alignments and verify height and pinion angles are correct prior to putting the vehicle into service.